rust-lang/rfcs/text/0000-nested-publish.md

 ## Testing

 A noteworthy benefit of nesting over separately-published packages is that the entire package can be verified to build outside its development repository/workspace by running `cargo publish --dry-run` or `cargo package`.
 It might be interesting to add a flag which does not just build the package, but also test it; while this is not at all related to nested packages *per se*, it might be a particular benefit to the kind of large project which currently uses multiple packages.

+## License compatibility checking

+The rule about nested packages' `package.license` could be made more lenient, only requiring the parent package's (not necessarily the dependent's) license expression to comply with the nested package's, in terms of the operators in the license expression.
+For example, if two nested packages contain licenses of `MIT` and `BSD-3-Clause`, then the parent package's expression could be `MIT AND BSD-3-Clause` or similar.

 [artifact dependencies]: https://github.com/rust-lang/rfcs/pull/3028
 [#3243 packages as namespaces]: https://github.com/rust-lang/rfcs/pull/3243